 Giving of Thanks from a Maya Perspective

 The women of the Mayamam Weavers cooperative are Mam, indigenous people belonging to one of the 22 ethnic groups of Maya people in Guatemala.
 Mam people speak their own language and live primarily in the western part of Guatemala.
-As one of the oldest civilizations, Mayans have their own cosmovision which uderliess everything they do.
+As one of the oldest civilizations, Mayans have their own cosmovision which uderlies everything they do.
 It focuses on the balance of everything in nature and how everything in life is interconnected.

 As we have shown in past blogs like this, the women call on their ancestral heritage when creating their beautiful textiles in vibrant colors.
 The embroidery motifs on the backstrap weaving include symbols of the Maya world view.
 On our Muted Earthtone Celebration Runner, the embroidered symbol is Q'anil which represents the four colors of corn; red, yellow, black and white which are the four colors of humanity.